-Causes of Vehicle Accidents in Seattle
+Common Causes Of Vehicle Accidents In Seattle

 There are many potential causes of vehicle accidents in Washington.
 Not all crashes are serious.
-But when there is a serious collisions, the injuries can be catastrophic or even fatal.
-If you or a loved one has been injured an accident caused by someone else’s negligence, please contact an experienced Seattle car collision lawyer to determine your legal rights and options.
+But when there is a serious collision, the injuries can be catastrophic or even fatal.
+If you or a loved one has been injured in an accident caused by someone else’s negligence, please contact an experienced Seattle car collision lawyer to determine your legal rights and options.

-Driving under the influence is the most common cause of fatal car accidents in Washington.
+Driving under the influence (DUI) is the most common cause of fatal car accidents in Washington.
 According to a report by the Washington State Department of Transportation, 237 fatal crashes in Washington were alcohol-related in 2015.

 Exceeding the speed limit and driving at an unsafe speed are two of the most common causes of car crashes.
-According to statistics, 150 people were killed, 437 were seriously injured, and 6,235 sustained minor injuries in Washington speed-related crashes in a recent one year period.
+According to statistics, 150 people were killed, 437 were seriously injured and 6,235 sustained minor injuries in Washington speed-related crashes in a recent one-year period.

 Proving liability for an injury can become difficult if the at-fault driver denies responsibility for the crash.
 There are a number of questions that injured victims should ask following the crash.
 Did the authorities cite the other driver for a traffic violation related to the crash?
 Did the police determine who was responsible for the crash?
 Did anyone witness the crash?
 Were proper notes and photos taken immediately following the collision?
 An experienced attorney knows which questions to ask and how to prove liability.